 The librarians at the National Humanities Center facilitate the timely arrival of all books, articles, audiovisual materials, and archival scans Fellows need for their research.
 Even the most arcane requests are typically met.
 Since the Center welcomed its first cohort of Fellows in 1978, the librarians have succeeded in fulfilling over 99 percent of Fellows’ requests for research materials.

 Most materials requested by Fellows are borrowed from the local university libraries or through interlibrary loan.
-The library also maintains a basic reference collection.
+The library also maintains a basic reference collection, including foreign language dictionaries and the complete Loeb Classical Library.

 Making a Request

-Fellows may order books, journal articles, journal issues, audiovisual materials, and archival scans through the Library Request System.
+Fellows may order books, book chapter scans, journal articles, journal issues, audiovisual materials, and archival scans through the Library Request System.

 It is only necessary to submit a title and author for book requests, unless the request is for a particular edition, in which case publisher and year should be provided.
 Requests for journal articles should include the following information: journal title, author(s), article title, volume number, issue number, and page numbers along with any other relevant citation details.